Mate. Feed. Kill. Repeat.: Musical and lyrical themes

 Mate.
 Feed.
 Kill.
-Repeat. is a mix of genres centered on death metal and nu metal; it is the band's most experimental release and differs significantly from the heavier style for which the band became known.
+Repeat. is a mix of genres centered on nu metal and death metal; it is the band's most experimental release and differs significantly from the heavier style for which the band became known.
 One of the band's initial aims was to mix many genres of music to achieve their own style; an early incarnation of the band was called "Meld" based upon this.
 However, tracks such as "Slipknot", "Some Feel" and "Only One" feature a heavy metal influence, specifically in the guitars.
 Tracks such as "Tattered & Torn", "Killers Are Quiet" and "Gently" also include the slow, cerebral angst buildup style that the band retained in some of their more recent work.
 The album implements elements of jazz and funk, although "Confessions" is the only track on the album led by these styles.
 "Do Nothing/Bitchslap" could be considered the album's most complex song, combining both of these styles and even elements of disco.

 The album title and the majority of the lyrics are references to the role-playing game Werewolf: The Apocalypse.
 Vocalist Anders Colsefni and percussionist Shawn Crahan shared a mutual interest in the game, which largely influenced the band.
 Colsefni said: "The attraction was being able to play a different person", declaring that this was the essence of Slipknot.

 Artwork

-The artwork shows a metal cage, made by Shawn Crahan, with Joey Jordison sitting inside of it.
-This cage was named "Patiently Awaiting the Jigsaw Flesh" by Joey Jordison, as whenever they carried the cage, someone got cut brutally.
+The artwork shows a metal cage, made by Shawn Crahan, with drummer Joey Jordison sitting inside of it.
+This cage was named "Patiently Awaiting the Jigsaw Flesh", as whenever they carried the cage, someone got cut brutally.
 It was also known as the "Death Cage" and was a part of the stage show during the release party of the album.
 Willing "victims" sat inside of it while the band played.